 The increasing demand for dimensional lumber after World War I led to the first national size standards in 1924.
 Those standards were revised several times until the demand for lumber during World War II led to the use of large quantities of wood in specific sizes.
-Those standard sizes required by the war effort resulted in the adoption of the same size standards that are still in used today.
+Those standard sizes required by the war effort resulted in the adoption of the same size standards that are still in use today.

 Incidentally, grading lumber by specific standards began at about this same time as well.

 So we know that standard sizes became important during WWI and WWII, but that still doesn’t seem to explain the discrepancy between nominal and actual sizes of dimensional lumber.
-To get that answer, we have to discuss a little more about wood itself.
+To get that answer, we have to discuss a little more about the wood itself.